swissup/swissup.github.io/m2/extensions/navigationpro/customization/less-variables.md

 Use these variables to quickly customize menu styles with [custom-css][custom-css] feature.

+> If you are a third-party theme developer, you can incorporate custom variables
+> into the theme.
+Use [custom theme variables](../custom-theme-variables/)
+> feature for this.

 Variable                        | Default Value | Description
 --------------------------------|---------------|--------------------
 **Layout**                      |               |